-If the health factors of your child or the school environment change, or if other agencies require or advise KIPP Texas to change the method of instruction or require school day modifications or closures due to a campus-based communicable disease outbreaks, we will provide instructions at that time as to how we will proceed.
+A communicable disease may occur on campus.
+If the health risk factors of your child or the school environment are at risk parents/guardians will be notified and additional information will be given.
+If local and/or state health departments advise KIPP Texas to change the method of instruction or require school day modifications or closures due to a campus communicable disease outbreaks, we will provide instructions at that time as to how we will proceed.